danniel1205/tech-notes/system-design/topics/rate-limiting/readme.md

 - Admin could configure the rules via the config service, e.g. client A could have 100 QPS
 - Rate limiting service pulls the configurations and store in the cache for quick access
-- When requests come to backend service, the backend service checkes with rate limiting service to see if the requests are allowed
+- When requests come to backend service, the backend service checks with rate limiting service to see if the requests are allowed
-- Rate limit engine calculates the throttle and return back to the backend service if requests are allowed or rejected
+- Rate limit engine calculates the throttle and returns the backend service if requests are allowed or rejected

-#### Why not letting the rate limiting service to be the gateway
+#### Why not putting the rate limiting service as the gateway

-- In that case, the rate limiting service needs to handle the service discovery for all downstream services which is a big pain
+We could have the rate limiter client injected into gateway and calls the rate limiting service.

 #### What if the in-memory requests cache crashes

-- All requests counts are lost, which could cause the peak traffic to backend service.
-So we need to make the `requests counts` persistent in a distributed way
+All requests counts are lost, which could cause the peak traffic to backend service.
+So we need to make the`requests counts` persistent in a distributed way.
+If using Redis as the caching layer it handles the single point failure out of the box.

 ### Distributed rate limiting